langchain-ai/langchain-databricks/README.md

 This repository provides LangChain components to connect your LangChain application with various Databricks services.

+**Future Deprecation Notice** This package is scheduled for deprecation as all Databricks integrations will be consolidated in the `databricks-langchain` package.
+Users are encouraged to transition to `databricks-langchain` for continued support, updates, and new features.

 ## Features

 - **🤖 LLMs**: The `ChatDatabricks` component allows you to access chat endpoints hosted on [Databricks Model Serving](https://www.databricks.com/product/model-serving), including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your own fine-tuned models.